-The SC4601 is a voltage mode step down (buck) regulator controller that provides accurate high efficiency power conversion from input supply range 2.75V to 5.5V.
+The SC4602 is a voltage mode step down (buck) regulator controller that provides accurate high efficiency power conversion from an input supply range of 2.75V to 5.5V.
 A high level of integration reduces external component count and makes it suitable for low voltage applications where cost, size and efficiency are critical.

-The SC4601 drives external complementary power MOSFETs; P-channel on the high side and N-channel on the low side.
-The use of high side P-channel MOSFETs eliminates the need for an external charge pump and simplifies the high side gate driver.
+The SC4602 drives external complementary power MOSFETs; P-channel on the high side and N-channel on the low side.
+The use of high side P-channel MOSFET eliminates the need for an external charge pump and simplifies the high side gate driver.
 Non-overlap protection is provided for the gate drive signals to prevent shoot through of the MOSFET pair.
-The voltage drop across the P-channel MOSFET during its conduction is sensed for lossless short circuit current limiting.
+Voltage drop across the P-channel MOSFET during its conduction is sensed for lossless short circuit current limiting.

 A low power sleep mode can be achieved by forcing the SYNC/SLEEP pin below 0.8V.
 A synchronous mode of operation is activated as the SYNC/SLEEP pin is driven by an external clock.
-The quiescent supply current in sleep mode is typically lower than $1\mu\text{A}.$ A 1.8ms soft start is internally provided to prevent output voltage overshoot during start-up.
-A 100% maximum duty cycle allows the SC4601 to operate as a low dropout regulator in the event of a low battery condition.
+The quiescent supply current in sleep mode is typically lower than $10\mu A.$ A soft start (2.4ms for the SC4602A and 1.2ms for the SC4602B) is internally provided to prevent output voltage overshoot during startup.
+A 100% maximum duty cycle allows the SC4602 to operate as a low dropout regulator in the event of a low battery condition.

-The SC4601 is an ideal choice for 3.3V, 5V or other low input supply systems.
-It's available in 10 pin MSOP package.
+The SC4602 is an ideal choice for 3.3V, 5V or other low input supply sytems.
+It's available in a 8 pin MSOP package.